sievertsm/SchoolAI-CodeChallenge/README.md

 ## Instructions for Use

-### Environment
+### Virtual Environment
-First an environment must be set up to run the code, which can be completed by following similar commands as these:
+First a virtual environment must be set up to run the code, which can be completed by following similar commands as these:

 Create a virtual environment
 ```
-python -m venv .env
+python -m venv .venv
 ```

 Activate the environment
 ```
-source .env/bin/activate
+source .venv/bin/activate
 ```

 Install the required packages